aleeeec02/wattzfinder/README.md

    - add 2 New columns based on `Base MSRP` column: a.
 Descuentos b.
 Precio Final
    - outputs as .csv
    - name: {originalName}_modified_{date-hour}.csv

 2. convert_excel_to_csv.py
-   - convert a .xslx file into a .csv
+   - convert a .xlsx file into a .csv
    - use argument as input file
    - outputs as .csv
-   - name: {originalName}.csv (only .xslx entension is changed to .csv)
+   - name: {originalName}.csv (only .xlsx entension is changed to .csv)

 3. cut_csv_to_3000rows.py
     - use pandas to cut until 3000 rows of data